Shuffle/Shuffle/README.md

 * Premade apps for a number of security tools
 * App creator for [OpenAPI](https://github.com/frikky/OpenAPI-security-definitions)
 * Easy to learn Python library for custom apps

-## In the works
-* Premade workflows for security professionals
-* Dashboard - Statistics are implemented
-* App versioning

-## Support
-Open an issue on Github, or [join the gitter chat](https://gitter.im/Shuffle-SOAR/community).
-For other / private requests: [frikky@shuffler.io](mailto:frikky@shuffler.io)

 ## Website
 https://shuffler.io